-Students begin to articulate their strengths and limitations and are encouraged to integrate theory with practice.
-The role of supervision and personal responsibility in problem solving is examined.
-Through discussion of examples from actual experience, students develop their assessment, planning and problem solving skills in the context of their field placement.
-Students reliably and consistently demonstrate professional and ethical conduct consistent with the values of social service work.
-Students explore critical self-reflection methods to further develop their understanding of how reflective practice relates to professional development and practice, and personal wellness.
+Based on field placement experiences, students examine and articulate their strengths and limitations with regards to their role in the placement agency.
+Students are encouraged to integrate theory with practice and, through discussion of their experiences, develop planning, problem solving and assessment skills in the context of the placement.
+Furthermore, students explore professional and ethical conduct consistent with the values of community work and continue to build on their personal portfolio of unique experiences and contributions.

 P- SSWK1001 Introduction to Social Service Work and P- SSWK1003 Principles of a Helping Relationship and (P- SSWK1009 Field Placement Preparation or P- SSWK1010 Field Placement Preparation) and P- AID5 First Aid - SSWK Program and P- IMM5 Immunization - SSWK